wp-plugins/plugnedit/readme.txt

 <strong>What is PlugNedit? </strong>

 PlugNedit is a ready to use WYSIWYG (What You See Is What You Get.)
-HTML Visual Editor that has features of a word processor and desktop publisher.
+HTML Visual Editor that has the features of a word processor and desktop publisher.
 Plug & Edit HTML Editor is based on a 3D page building design with height, width and depth options available.
 Standard online HTML editors are only based on 2D page editing design with height and width available.

 <strong>
 <em>